Improving the accuracy of estimators for the two-point correlation function: Incomplete sampling

-In full analogy to Sec.\,\ref{sec:stuffweneed} we define the `inhomogeneous' pair counts $\DD'$.
+In full analogy to Sect.\,\ref{sec:stuffweneed}, we define the `inhomogeneous' pair-counts $\DD'$.
 The points $\{\bfx_i'\}_{i=1}^N$ are the incompletely sampled galaxies with positions $\bfx_i'$ inside the observation window $\CW$.
 Then

-To account for the effect of incomplete sampling one often applies the thinning as described in Eq.\,(\ref{eq:thinnedprocess}) to the random points too.
-In this way our random point set $\{\bfy_i'\}_{i=1}^\Nr$ is a realisation of an inhomogeneous Poisson process with number density $\tfrac{\Nr}{N} \varrho'(\bfx)$.
+To account for the effect of incomplete sampling, one often applies the thinning as described in Eq.\,(\ref{eq:thinnedprocess}) to the random points as well.
+In this way, our random point set $\{\bfy_i'\}_{i=1}^\Nr$ is a realisation of an inhomogeneous Poisson process with number density $\tfrac{\Nr}{N} \varrho'(\bfx)$.
 The pair-counts involving these inhomogeneous random points are

 and